-The IBA (International Bartenders Association) calls for 3 parts white rum, 9 parts pineapple juice, and 3 parts of cream of coconut.
+The IBA (International Bartenders Association) calls for 5 parts white rum, 3 parts coconut cream, and 5 parts pineapple juice.
 This was my base recipe, with which I started my recipe tasting.
 It was good but not great in my opinion – it was too fatty, too sweet, and not enough boozy.

 My proportions are easy to remember: it’s 3-2-1 (3 parts pineapple juice – 2 parts coconut rum – 1 part coconut milk).
 From the recipe below you’ll have 1 large drink – an amount that will fit in a big Hurricane glass.

 There are two methods of preparation of this drink:

 - BLENDER Pina Colada (Frozen Pina Colada) – all ingredients are blended with ice in a blender, resulting in a slushie/smoothie (thicker) consistency.
 To make the blended drink you’ll need a blender or a good immersion (hand) blender, that is able to crush ice.
 This is the original version of the drink.

 How to make blender Pina Colada (Frozen Pina Colada)